OpenROV-archive/openrov-image/README.md

 --------------------

 Just put the newly created sd-card into your BeagleBone.

+On the first boot it will take some time (like 5 minutes) to fully setup the installation.
+Once its fully started, you should be able to browse to: http://<IP.OF.THE.ROV>:8080.
+If that doesn't work, most probably the npm module _serialport_ couldn't be installed correctly.

-To see the output, connect the BeagleBone to your computer via the USB cable and open a terminal.
+Connect the BeagleBone to your computer via the USB cable and open a terminal.

 	picocom -b 115200 /dev/ttyUSBx